dondi/GRNsight/database/README.md

 **Step 2: Download Expression Data**

-Download the _"Current Database"_ folder from Box located in [`GRNsight > GRNsight Expression > Current Database`](https://lmu.box.com/s/n3vebjp6fcrjlinsq5qmmuer9qi4sfke) to your newly created `source-files` folder.
+Download the _"Current Database"_ folder from Box located in [`GRNsight > Expression Database > Current Database`](https://lmu.box.com/s/n3vebjp6fcrjlinsq5qmmuer9qi4sfke) to your newly created `source-files` folder.
 Your the path should look like this: GRNsight > database > expression-database > source-files > Current Database > [the actual csv files are here!]

 **Step 3: Run the Pre-Processing script**